Collapse of the mean curvature flow for isoparametric submanifolds in non-compact symmetric spaces: Abstract

 \section{Abstract}

-It is known that principal orbits of Hermann type actions on a symmetric space of non-compact type are proper complex equifocal and curvature-adapted and that, conversely, irreducible curvature-adapted proper complex equifocal submanifolds of codimension greater than one in the symmetric space occur as principal orbits of Hermann type actions.
-In this paper, we investigate the mean curvature flows having a curvature-adapted proper complex equifocal submanifold or its focal submanifold as initial data conceptionally without use of the second-part of the above facts.
+It is known that principal orbits of Hermann actions on a symmetric space of non-compact type are curvature-adapted isoparametric submanifolds having no focal point of non-Euclidean type on the ideal boundary of the ambient symmetric space.
+In this paper, we investigate the mean curvature flows for such a curvature-adapted isoparametric submanifold and its focal submanifold.
 Concretely the investigation is performed by investigating the mean curvature flows for the lift of the submanifold to an infinite dimensional pseudo-Hilbert space through a pseudo-Riemannian submersion.